heartcombo/simple_form/README.md

 SimpleForm.wrapper_tag = :p
 ```

-And now, you don't need to wrap your `f.input` calls anymore:
+And now, you no longer need to wrap your `f.input` calls anymore:

 ```erb
 <%= simple_form_for @user do |f| %>